-To be right first time, repairs have to be completed on time and not recalled for the ng the same financial year.
+To be right first time, repairs have to be completed on time and not recalled for the same purpose during the same financial year.

 We want to complete all repairs right first time to ensure value for money is achieved and to provide an excellent repairs service to you.
+How can we improve?

-Getting repairs 'Right First Time' continues to be a challenge.
+Although we have improved, getting repairs 'Right First Time' continues to be a challenge.
 We have issues around the age of some buildings but also recognise further staff and contractor training is required on this.
-We will continue to regularly monitor contractor performance and review the specifications of materials/parts.
-We are committed to find ways to improve this, which impacts our customer care, and will focus on this over the next few years.
+We will continue to regularly monitor - contractor performance and review the specifications of materials/parts.
+We are committed to find ways to - improve this, which impacts our customer care, and will focus on this over the next few years. - Clydebank Housing Association

-Percentage of tenants who had repairs or maintenance carried out in the last 12 months satisfied with the repairs and maintenance service - 97.5% fairly satisfied with our repairs service.
+Percentage of tenants who had repairs or maintenance carried out in the last 12 months satisfied with the repairs and maintenance service - 91.0% Where does this figure come from?

-Of those surveyed who had a repair carried out in the last 12 months, 97.5% (198 of 203) were very or
+Of those surveyed who had a repair carried out in the last 12 months, 91% (201 of 221) were very or fairly satisfied with our repairs service.
+Why is it important?

 Keeping your home well maintained is important to you and to us so we strive to provide an excellent repairs and maintenance service.
+How can we improve?

-We were delighted with this significant improvement in performance.
+We were pleased with our performance but it has dipped.
 We continue to embrace feedback on our repairs and maintenance service and put any identified improvements in place.
-Please let us know as soon as possible if you are not satisfied with our service and complete any surveys regarding your repairs, which will be issued via our 'Tenant Portal' during 2022/23.
+Please let us know as soon as possible if you are not satisfied with our service and complete any surveys regarding your repairs, which will now be carried out quarterly to allow us to be more reactive to feedback.

 Adaptations allow tenants with changing physical needs to continue living in their home.
-We secured £34,000 grant funding from the Scottish Government to fund 31 adaptations.
+We secured £25,000 grant funding from the Scottish Government to fund 30 adaptations.

 Scottish

-Average 94.7%
+Average 94.2%

+97.1%

 West

 Dunbartonshire

 Council

+2022/2023

+99.8%

 Local Housing

 Association

 average

-62 kitchen refurbishments were carried out at Crown Avenue and Glasgow Road/Hume Street developments.
+2022/2023

+Anglian Home Improvements made incredible progress in the year on this contract which will help tenants with their energy costs.

 Neighbourhood and community

+100%

+>0%

+Clydebank HA

+2022/2023

+100%

+75.9%

-Percentage of anti-social behaviour cases report in the last year which were resolved - 100%
+Percentage of anti-social behaviour cases report in the last year which were

+resolved - 100% What does this mean?

-This is how many of the 45 anti-social behaviour cases reported to us that we managed to resolve.
+This is the amount of anti-social behaviour cases (30) reported to us that we managed to resolve.
+Why is it important?

 Resolving anti-social behaviour efficiently and effectively helps ensure our tenants feel safe in their homes and improves the neighbourhood.
+How can we improve?

-All of our 45 anti-social behaviour cases were successfully resolved within the year.
+All of our 30 anti-social behaviour cases were successfully resolved within the year.
 We will continue to do all we possibly can to maintain high performance in this area.
 We will continue to work closely with our partners including Police Scotland and West Dunbartonshire Council.

+%

+100

+80

+60

+40

+20

+0

+Performance Report to Customers 2022/2023

+5